Flu0XeT1n/Paper-Implementation-Topic-Model/README.md

 # Paper-Implementation
-Implementation of paper focusing on Topic Model using PyTorch
+Implementation of paper focusing on Topic Model using PyTorch.
+Welcome to exchange your experience with me in reproducing articles